precice/precice.github.io/pages/docs/configuration/configuration-xml-reference.md

 title: XML reference
 permalink: configuration-xml-reference.html
 keywords: configuration, xml, reference
-summary: "On this page you find the complete configuration references of preCICE API."
+summary: "This side contains the full reference of the XML configuration of preCICE, containing the tag structure as well as attributes and their types and values."
 ---

 {% warning %}